datahub-project/datahub/metadata-ingestion/docs/sources/powerbi/powerbi_pre.md

 4. Microsoft SQL Server
 5. Google BigQuery

-Native SQL query parsing is only supported for `Snowflake` data-source and only first table from `FROM` clause will be ingested as upstream table.
+Native SQL query parsing is supported for `Snowflake` and `Amazon Redshift` data-sources and only first table from `FROM` clause will be ingested as upstream table.
 Advance SQL construct like JOIN and SUB-QUERIES in `FROM` clause are not supported.

 For example refer below native SQL query.
 The table `OPERATIONS_ANALYTICS.TRANSFORMED_PROD.V_UNIT_TARGET` will be ingested as upstream table.